 - Candles and plug-ins

-6. Flight SafetyWhile free flight is natural, it must only be introduced after proper training and once your parrot recognizes you as a leader and understands its environment.
+6. Flight SafetyWhile free flight is natural, it must only be introduced after proper training and once your parrot recognizes you as a flock leader and understands it’s environment.
 Without this foundation, free flight can lead to injury, loss, or behavioral issues.
+Most people do not have the superior time to be flight training and target training gurus, all while avoiding all dangerous predators in the air.
+If you do seek to flight train, please only do this under the care and safety of a professional, without predators.
+Remember, parrots are not birds of prey, they are preyed upon.

 8. Health Verification Before PurchaseNever purchase or accept a parrot without proper medical documentation, including: